Submitty/submitty.github.io/_docs/developer/development_instructions/router-response.md

 *It is recommended that you use these functions instead of calling the JsonResponse constructor yourself as these conform to our response spec already*

-Endpoints that are only called through API routes or only get called through AJAX calls usually send JSON exclusively.
-The static function `JsonOnlyResponse` is defined for this purpose under MultiResponse.php.

 Example usage:

 ```php